 On 3rd November and again on 16th December, warships of the German navy bombarded some towns on the East Coast of England.
 They did little major damage, but 137 people, mostly civilians, were killed, causing outrage in Britain.
 In both cases the German ships reached the safety of their port before the British navy was able to catch them.

-The Mediterranean was the scene of dramatic naval manoeuvring in the opening stages of the war (see above), bit no major action took place.
+The Mediterranean was the scene of dramatic naval maneuvering in the opening stages of the war (see above), bit no major action took place.
 Elsewhere, especially in the Indian and Pacific oceans, individual armed German raiders caused some disruption to Allied shipping, but were quickly destroyed.
 The mostly significant naval action outside the North Sea occurred in December, off the Falkland Islands.
 Here the German Pacific squadron, attempting to return home, was caught by a more powerful British squadron and sunk.

 Cut off from Germany because of the British navy’s control of the seas, most German colonies quickly fell into the hands of the Allies.
 However, a German force in South West Africa would hold out undefeated until the very end of the war.